DanielMJones2005/HW10_WebScrape/README.md

         - news_title
         - news_p
  - JPL Mars Space Images - Featured Image
-    - Visited the url for JPL Featured Space Image
+    - visited the url for JPL Featured Space Image
         - https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars
-    - Used splinter to navigate the site and
+    - used splinter to navigate the site and
         - found the image url for the current Featured Mars Image and
         - assigned the url string to a variable called featured_image_url
         - found full size .jpg image
         - saved a complete url string for this image
  - Mars Weather
-    - Visited the Mars Weather twitter account
+    - visited the Mars Weather twitter account
         - https://twitter.com/marswxreport?lang=en
         - scraped the latest Mars weather tweet from the page
         - saved the tweet text for the weather report as a variable called mars_weather
  - Mars Facts
-    - Visited the Mars Facts webpage
+    - visited the Mars Facts webpage
         - https://space-facts.com/mars/
         - used Pandas to scrape the table containing facts about the planet
             - including Diameter, Mass, etc.